fbpx

 • Try to touch the upper part of the palate, as touching this point activates the baby’s sucking reflex.

-• If the syringe is finished, fill up more milk until the baby no longer wants any more.
+• If the syringe is finished, fill up more milk until the baby no longer wants more.

 Should I do this as the mother, or is it better if someone else does it?